fatarick/catpicker/README.md

 # congrats

-congrats to "Kevin" that he created cats random images site.
+thanks to "Kevin" that he created cats random images site.

-congrats to GitHub Copilot for helping to code.
+thanks to GitHub Copilot for helping to code.

 # plans?
 Counter (Finished):